DattCMohan/iste264group7_2/index.md

 Here is what happens when you click on your name in the menu.
 This also highlights the sparse navigation menu, and how you have to go home before going to another main page.
 ![login screen](https://emmathomas36.github.io/iste264group7/menuscreen.png)
+After clicking your name, you are taken to this "Page not Found."
+This should be a direct link to home, or it should not be clickable.
 ![login screen 2](https://emmathomas36.github.io/iste264group7/pagenotfound.png)